 For example, if you want to enter a mature Gymnocalycium denudatum, a quick look at the alphabetized Cactus Classification -- By Genus file indicates the plant belongs to the Trichocereeae tribe.
 (See Forms page for additional plant classification aids.)
 A scan through the Class Schedule then places the globe-shaped plant in class Specimen Globular Trichocereeae.
 Record this class number on your entry form, as described below.

-2. Complete a Show Entry Form.
-Return a copy in person at the June 11 HSCSS meeting or by mail to Janet Kister (5121 Ashrock Dr., St. Louis, MO 63129).
-All hard-copy entries must be received by July 1.
+2. Complete a Show Entry Form (2018 form available soon).
+Return a copy in person at the July 8 HSCSS meeting or by mail to Janet Kister (5121 Ashrock Dr., St. Louis, MO 63129).
+All hard-copy entries must be received by July 14.
 The information from entry forms is used to allocate display space.
 Be sure to keep a copy for yourself.

 3. Pick up enough Entry Cards at HSCSS meetings to provide one card for each plant or plant grouping entry, or use the Entry Card file to print your own.
 The cards identify exhibitors and provide space for judging comments.
 Place the completed cards (including plant identification) next to your individual plants as you stage them on the show tables before the event.
 Fold back the tops of the cards so the judges cannot see your name.